 - Steeply-angled sides so snow will fall off the tent

-- Strong frames to prevent the tent from collapsing under the pressure of snow and wind
+- Strong frames and poles to prevent the tent from collapsing under the pressure of snow and wind

 - Guylines so you can stake your tent so it won’t blow away in the wind

 Why You Would Choose a 4 Season Tent:

 Pricier and heavier than other options, most people probably won’t want to buy one of these winter tents.
 However, if you live somewhere with really cold winters and are sure you’d bug out instead of hunker down, then a winter tent might be the only thing that keeps you alive.

 What to Look for in a Survival Tent

 A lot of the things you’d look at when choosing survival tents are the same as what you’d look at for choosing a backpacking tent.
 However, some features – like pockets and headroom – aren’t nearly as important when choosing a survival tent.

 Here are the main features that you actually need to consider:

 - Single wall or double wall